verbose-void/chrome-controller/README.md

  ## Developers:

+This is the front-end repository.
+If you would like to make contributions to our backend, please reach out to development@chromecontroller.com.

 ### Setting up your development environment:
 1. Clone this repository.
 2. Make sure you have Google Chrome installed.
 3. In the google chrome address bar, type `chrome://extensions`.
 In the top left corner, click `load unpacked`.
 This will ask for a folder, navigate to where you cloned the repository.
 4. Bang!
 You now can reload your webpages and make source code modifications.
 5. Deploying your build can be done by zipping up the contents of your source code version and creating a pull request with that zip file as an attachment.
 Make sure you update the `manifest.json` with an updated version number.